Massage Therapy, Naturopathy

 2.Honesty, respect and transparency in all dealings with the public, other health practitioners, insurance companies, and AQTN.

-3.Confidentiality and anonymity in the course of all AQTN members. practice are essential to the reputation of the therapist, AQTN and the profession in general in the eyes of the public or the media.
+3.Confidentiality and anonymity in the course of all AQTN members' practice are essential to the reputation of the therapist, AQTN and the profession in general in the eyes of the public or the media.
+Therapists may not identify a client without prior written consent.

 4.Discrimination is prohibited.
 Refusal to provide a treatment based on poor hygiene, verbal abuse or flagrant disrespect or other similar situations is, however, acceptable.